lucas-wa/my_langchain_roadmap/llama/README.md

 # Llama in Colab

-llama.ipynb provides a example of how to run llama in Google Colab using the LangChain and MEta Documentations
+llama.ipynb provides an example of how to run llama in Google Colab using the LangChain and Meta Documentations

 ## References